max-github-mjhodgson-com/hass-appdaemon/README.md

 This is a repo for my Home Assistant Appdaemon code.
 I don't use many automations in the Home Assistant Frontend.
 99% of my automations are in Appdaemon (due to the complexity).

-Areas covered are Grandsteam doorphone (events and CCTV person detection), House Mode, Garage, Calendar and Kitchen.
+Areas covered are Grandsteam doorphone (events and CCTV person detection), House Mode, Garage, Calendar, Kitchen and Car (using Fordpass).